blabla1337/skf-flask/skf/markdown/code_examples/java/1-code_example--CSRF_Token_JSF--.md

 		}

 /*
-the following function used to encode into a viewstate the html tag into a jsf component */
+the following function used to encode the viewstate with the html tag into a jsf component */

 	    @Override public void encodeEnd(FacesContext context) throws IOException